Product Designer

 Everything in the Senior Product Designer role, plus:

-• Product knowledge: Deeply understand the technology and features of the stages you are assigned and have a working knowledge of the end-to-end GitLab product.
+- Product knowledge: Deeply understand the technology and features of your group and have a working knowledge of the end-to-end GitLab product.

-• Deliverables: Create tactical and strategic deliverables for the stages you support (for example: JTBD, UX Scorecards, wireframes, competitive evaluations, prototypes, journey maps, storyboards, design vision, and so on).
+- Deliverables: Create tactical and strategic deliverables for your group (for example: JTBD, UX Scorecards, wireframes, competitive evaluations, prototypes, journey maps, storyboards, design vision, and so on).

-• Iteration: Understand long-term goals in your stage and help other Product Designers break down designs into actionable steps.
+- Iteration: Understand long-term goals in your group and help other designers break down designs into actionable steps.

-• UX debt: Help the product teams of stages you support to prioritize and close UX debt.
+- Deferred UX: Help the product teams of the group you support to prioritize and close Deferred UX.

 Principal Product Designer